 Table Credit: https://matweb.com/

-Factors That Can Affect the Tensile Strength of a Material
+What Are the Factors That Can Affect the Tensile Strength of a Material?

 1. Brittle Failure

-Brittle failure occurs primarily with hard materials.
-The material will not deform much before suddenly failing.
-An example of how a brittle failure looks is shown in Figure 3 below:
+Brittle failure occurs mainly with hard materials, like cast iron.
+The material will not deform much before it suddenly fails.

 2. Ductile Failure

-Ductile failure is the primary tensile failure mode for many structural steels and softer materials like aluminum.
-Failure is not sudden but rather gradual.
-After the material begins to yield, plastic deformation will continue, then localize, producing a "neck" that will be the site of the final separation of the material.
+Ductile failure is the primary tensile failure mode for many structural steels and softer materials, like aluminum, and is gradual instead of instantaneous.
+After the material starts to yield, plastic deformation continues, then localizes, producing a "neck" that will be the site of the material’s final separation.

 Copyright and Trademark Notices